Table of Contents Show

 Flying Tiger CopenhagenFlying Tiger Copenhagen

 Definitely worth a visit even if your just window shopping, this quirky Danish home goods store generated a lot of talk when it first opened last May.
 Especially when you consider that none of its products top $20.
 All set up in an Ikea like a maze, here you’ll anything from candlesticks to picture frames to bathroom accessories.

 920 Broadway, flyingtiger.com

-The Japanese lifestyle brand opened its largest US store to date in 2015, making fifth avenue the largest purveyor of the Japanese retailers home goods.
+The Japanese lifestyle brand opened its largest US store to date in 2015, making the fifth avenue the largest purveyor of the Japanese retailers home goods.
 This enormous store sells just about everything you could want, including furniture, storage solutions, blankets towels, and bedding.
 Everything has a modern and minimalist feel to it which the store is famous for.

 475 Fifth Ave, muji.com